-Backup a database using AWS Lambda container
+How to deploy a AWS Lambda container with Docker

-Photo By Ryan Parker / Unsplash
+Photo by Ryan Parker / Unsplash

-With the Lambda container, you build your Docker image with all the dependencies needed by your application, upload it to the AWS container registry, create a Lambda and run it.
-The image size can be up to 10Gb.
+With the Lambda container, you build your Docker image with all the dependencies your application needs, upload it to the AWS Elastic Container Registry, and then create a Lambda linked to that image and run it.
+The image size can be up to 10 GB.

 #!/bin/bash